Relintai/pandemonium_engine_docs/tutorials/networking/http_client_class.rst

 HTTP client class
 =================

-`HTTPClient <class_HTTPClient>` provides low-level access to HTTP communication.
+`HTTPClient` provides low-level access to HTTP communication.
-For a higher-level interface, you may want to take a look at `HTTPRequest <class_HTTPRequest>` first, which has a tutorial available `here <doc_http_request_class>`.
+For a higher-level interface, you may want to take a look at `HTTPRequest` first, which has a tutorial available `here <doc_http_request_class>`.

 .. warning::